“Grant me the serenity to accept the things I cannot change,

 Concentrate on something like sport, a hobby or your friends/family and fill your head with it, then you cannot think of worries and problems.
 If you don't have time to worry, then of course you can't worry.
 It's not that the problems aren't there, but you don't help yourself to think about them all the time.
 Occupation helps you.
 That means your job and/or a physical activity, an intensive hobby will help you.
 If you take care of other people, it will alleviate your grief.

 There are endless positive aspects which meditation has to offer.
 It helps you to organize your thoughts, manifest your goals and relieve your body and mind from stress and tension.
 Best applied in the morning directly after getting up, you can prepare yourself perfectly for the day with all its challenges.
 Especially meditation is misunderstood by many people.
-We are not taking the esoteric or buddhist path here, we are actually just taking the positive effects of meditation.
-And especially for very restless people or those who are thinking too much, this helps immensely.
+We are not taking the esoteric or buddhist path here, we are actually just taking the positive effects of meditation without all that around.
+And especially for very restless people or those who are thinking too much, it helps immensely.

 In the article "How to Meditate" you will find more about it, if you are interested.
 Try it every day.
 The easiest way is to sit on your bed and meditate right after getting up.
 This also relieves a lot of tiredness in the morning.
 It doesn't take long either.
 Usually you are through after 5-10 minutes.
 It should by no means be a torture, instead you should enjoy it.
 Do it as long as you feel for it.
 Below is a short instruction to relax the mind: